 To do all acts necessary to confirm that absolute title in all Intellectual Property Rights in any Inventions has passed, or will pass, to GLAPTHORN,

-And confirms that the Rutland Learning Trust has given written undertakings in the same terms to RUTLAND LEARNING TRUST.

-RUTLAND LEARNING TRUST warrants that it has not given and will not give permission to any third party to use any of the Inventions.
+The RUTLAND LEARNING TRUST warrants that it has not given and will not give permission to any third party to use any of the Inventions.

 Termination

-Notwithstanding the provisions of clause 2.2, GLAPTHORN may terminate the Engagement with immediate effect without notice and without any liability to make any further payment to RUTLAND LEARNING TRUST (other than in respect of amounts accrued before the Termination Date) if at any time:
+Notwithstanding the provisions of clause 2.2, GLAPTHORN may terminate the Engagement with immediate effect without notice and without any liability to make any further payment to the RUTLAND LEARNING TRUST (other than in respect of amounts accrued before the Termination Date) if at any time:

-RUTLAND LEARNING TRUST or the Rutland Learning Trust commits any gross misconduct affecting the Business of GLAPTHORN;
+The Rutland Learning Trust commits any gross misconduct affecting the Business of GLAPTHORN;

-RUTLAND LEARNING TRUST or the Rutland Learning Trust commits any serious or repeated breach or non-observance of any of the provisions of this agreement or refuses or neglects to comply with any reasonable and lawful directions of GLAPTHORN;
+The Rutland Learning Trust commits any serious or repeated breach or non-observance of any of the provisions of this agreement or refuses or neglects to comply with any reasonable and lawful directions of GLAPTHORN;

-RUTLAND LEARNING TRUST or the Rutland Learning Trust is, in the reasonable opinion of the Board, negligent or incompetent in the performance of the Services;
+The Rutland Learning Trust is, in the reasonable opinion of the Board, negligent or incompetent in the performance of the Services;

 The Rutland Learning Trust is declared bankrupt or makes any arrangement with or for the benefit of his creditors or has a county court administration order made against him under the County Court Act 1984;

-RUTLAND LEARNING TRUST or the Rutland Learning Trust commits any fraud or dishonesty or acts in any manner which in the opinion of GLAPTHORN brings or is likely to bring the Rutland Learning Trust, RUTLAND LEARNING TRUST or GLAPTHORN into disrepute or is materially adverse to the interests of GLAPTHORN;
+The Rutland Learning Trust commits any fraud or dishonesty or acts in any manner which in the opinion of GLAPTHORN brings or is likely to bring the Rutland Learning Trust or GLAPTHORN into disrepute or is materially adverse to the interests of GLAPTHORN;

-The rights of GLAPTHORN under clause 10.1 are without prejudice to any other rights that it might have at law to terminate the Engagement or to accept any breach of this agreement on the part of RUTLAND LEARNING TRUST as having brought the agreement to an end.
+The rights of GLAPTHORN under clause 10.1 are without prejudice to any other rights that it might have at law to terminate the Engagement or to accept any breach of this agreement on the part of the RUTLAND LEARNING TRUST as having brought the agreement to an end.
 Any delay by GLAPTHORN in exercising its rights to terminate shall not constitute a waiver of these rights.

 Obligations on termination

-On the Termination Date RUTLAND LEARNING TRUST shall, and shall procure that the Rutland Learning Trust shall:
+On the Termination Date the Rutland Learning Trust shall:

 Immediately deliver to GLAPTHORN all GLAPTHORN Property and original Confidential Information which is in its or his possession or under its or his control;